 Although the IRS likely won’t fine you or send you to prison, you will be charged steep penalties as well as interest on the taxes you owe for previous years.
 You’ll be charged 5% per month on the amount you owe, up to a maximum of 25% reached after five months—that’s a 60% annual interest rate.
 This is in addition to the interest of about 3%.
 You’ll also have to pay a failure-to-pay penalty of 0.5% of your unpaid taxes for each month the taxes are not paid.
 This penalty can be as much as 25% of your unpaid taxes.
 If both the failure-to-file penalty and the failure-to-pay penalty apply in any month, the 5% failure-to-file penalty is reduced by the amount of the failure-to-pay penalty.
 Thus, the "good" news is that the IRS can't assess penalties higher than 25% of the tax due for a particular year.
 However, interest continues to accrue on top of the penalties.
 This amount can add up quickly, especially for taxes that are several years overdue.

-- Death of a family member
+- death of a family member

-- Mental illness
+- mental illness

-- Bad advice from your accountant
+- bad advice from your accountant, or

-- Extended military service
+- extended military service.

 Fixing Your Tax Mess

-- What returns have already been filed (either by you or by the IRS)
+- what returns have already been filed (either by you or by the IRS)

-- What taxes you currently owe
+- what taxes you currently owe, and

-- Whether your refunds have been applied to delinquent taxes
+- whether your refunds have been applied to delinquent taxes.

-Question For Your Attorney
+Questions For Your Attorney